openfaas/openfaas.github.io/_posts/2021-05-21-pytesting-in-openfaas.md

 dark_background: false
 ---

+Just because you can test in Prod doesn't mean you have to.
-Last month we made testing in the python-flask template much easier, baking in [`tox`](https://tox.readthedocs.io/) and [`pytest`](https://docs.pytest.org/en/6.2.x/).
-This means you can focus on implementing your functions _and_ tests and let OpenFaaS handle the rest!
+[Last month](https://github.com/openfaas/python-flask-template/pull/42) we made testing in the [`python-flask` template](https://github.com/openfaas/python-flask-template) much easier, baking in [`tox`](https://tox.readthedocs.io/) and [`pytest`](https://docs.pytest.org/en/6.2.x/).
+This means you can focus on implementing your functions _and_ tests and let OpenFaaS handle the rest; build, test, and deploy your Python functions with a single command `faas-cli up`!

 ## Introduction

 In this post we are going to build a _very small_ calculator function and then write a few tests that show how we can ensure our calculator works _before_ we deploy it.
 We will show you how to run the tests locally during development and then show how this is integrated into the OpenFaaS build flow so that you you can run the tests automatically in your CI/CD flows with a single command.

 ### Setup the project